 Comments are more favorable for these needles.
 Users found the yarn glides smoothly over the tips and the joins.

 Brand: Yarnology.
 These are circular needles 36 inches in length, including the cord plus the needle tips.

 Sizes available: US11 (8mm), 13 (9mm), and 15 (10mm) The needle tips are aluminum, and the cord is plastic.

-I wouldn’t recommend these needles due to users experiencing the cables coming off the tips.
+Users experienced the cables coming off the tips.
 The join where the tip and cable meet is not smooth.
 The yarn snags on the joints.

 Single Point Knitting Needles

 These needles have a tapered point on one end and a knob at the other, which prevents stitches from slipping off.